Special Education Is Now Disability Support Programs & Services

 The file /specialed/dish/section5/distance.html has been replaced by /dsps/dish/section5/distance.html.
 Please update your bookmarks/favorites list.
 If you are not automatically redirected to the new page in 15 seconds, use this link to get to Disability Support Programs & Services

 Content below the horizontal line is no longer updated - DO NOT USE.

 Section Five: Campus and Community Life

 Distance LearningDistance learning classes can be an effective method for addressing some disability access issues, because they offer the flexibility to complete course work off-campus and on the student’s time schedule.
 De Anza offers distance education through televised courses, video, and online.
-Visit the Distance Learning office to pick up the information brochure and schedule or visit the site at http://www.deanza.edu/distance.
+Visit the Online Education office to pick up the information brochure and schedule or visit the site at http://www.deanza.edu/online-ed.
 Courses produced by De Anza are closed captioned, and the college is in the process of ensuring closed captioned access to all video courses.
 Those currently available are designated as such in the Distance Learning brochure and schedule.
 Web and on-line courses are also expected to meet accessibility standards.

 Completing courses in a distance education format this way does creates some challenges for all learners.
 Before you register for a class that relies heavily on technology and organization, prepare yourself with the necessary skills to work independently.
 It is also recommended that you take a class that orients you to online learning methods.
 Online Education has an on-line self evaluation that can assist you to decide you are prepared for this type of course work.
 You can take this assessment at http://www.deanza.edu/online-ed/dlcquestionnaire.html

 Steps to Request Accommodations for Online Education courses: